-- $20,000 per accident for property damage4
+20,000 per accident for property damage4

 - Period 1: No ride-hailing activity by driver

 - Period 3: Trip request accepted through end of ride

 If and how you may bring a Las Vegas ride-sharing accident lawsuit depends on which period the collision occurred in.

 During period 1, Uber and Lyft are not responsible for anything a driver does.
-The driver’s personal liability insurance is the only policy that applies.
+The driver’s personal insurance coverage is the only policy that applies.

 Under Nevada law, the driver’s coverage may be as little as $25,000 per person per accident for injuries or death and $20,000 for property damage.5

 Some insurance companies offer Uber and Lyft drivers “ride-share insurance” also known as “gap insurance.”
 These policies provide extra coverage for ride-hail drivers when they are off-duty and do not punish them for using their cars for ride-sharing.
 Such policies are optional and are not required by Nevada ride-hailing laws.

 Period 2 (also referred to as “driver mode”) is active when the driver has the Uber or Lyft app on, but has not yet accepted an assignment.

 Both Uber and Lyft provide contingent liability insurance during period 2.
-During this time, the driver’s insurance is the primary coverage, and the ride-sharing service’s insurer covers any excess damage.
+During this time, the driver’s car insurance is the primary coverage, and the ride-sharing service’s insurer covers any excess damage.

 While this is clearly better than the minimum limits required for individual drivers under Nevada law, it is still well below the 250/500/50 limits that taxicabs must carry.7

 On the other hand, taxis in Nevada are not required to maintain uninsured motorist or underinsured motorist coverage.
 This means if you are hit by an uninsured motorist while riding in a Las Vegas taxi, your injuries are not covered by the taxi company.
 So in this respect, taking Uber or Lyft can be preferable to taking a taxi.

 However, this contingent liability insurance does not cover you if you were at fault for the accident.
 It applies only when you are hit by an at-fault driver who is actively looking for passengers using the Uber or Lyft app.